nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 The resulting tree is stored in [Newick format](http://evolution.genetics.washington.edu/phylip/newicktree.html).
 Branch lengths in this tree measure nucleotide divergence.
-To annotate position tips by their sample date and infer the most likely time of their ancestors, run [TreeTime](https://github.com/neherlab/treetime) with the `refine` command.
+Augur can also adjust branch lengths in this tree to position tips by their sample date and infer the most likely time of their ancestors, using [TreeTime](https://github.com/neherlab/treetime).
+Run the `refine` command to apply TreeTime to the original phylogenetic tree and produce a "time tree".

 ```bash
 augur refine \